-- (B) The desired use would not adversely affect surrounding properties.
-Surrounding properties are similarly zoned A-1a and are approximately 2 acres in size.
-The nearest residence is located about 150 feet away with dense forest between it and the subject property.
-All other adjacent properties are either vacant or developed with residences.
-As the proposed use will occur within an existing dwelling, it is not anticipated to have an adverse affect on the surrounding properties. - Such use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
+(B) The desired use would not adversely affect surrounding properties.
+Surrounding properties are similarly zoned A-1a and consist mainly of smaller lots approximately 9,000 square feet in size.
+The Kehena Beach Estates Subdivision consists of single-family dwellings and vacant lots.
+The nearest residence is located approximately 100 feet away.
+As the proposed use will occur within an existing dwelling and associated structures, it is not anticipated to have an adverse affect on the surrounding properties.

+(C) Such use shall not unreasonably burden public agencies to provide roads and streets, sewers, water, drainage, school improvements, and police and fire protection.
 The requested use will not burden public agencies to provide additional services.
-Access to the property is from 36th Avenue and 'Auli'i Street, which are private roads maintained by the Orchidland Community Association.
-Traffic in the area would increase by about five vehicles per day as a result of the proposed use.
+Access to the subject property is mainly from Namohala Place but can also be accessed from Ki'i Nani Place, which are both County owned roadways with an approximately 12-foot wide paved road within a 40-foot right-of-way.
+Any increase in traffic generated by the bed and breakfast operation would be minimal.

 Water is available from an existing water catchment system and filtration system.
-However, since the Department of Health does not support the use of private rain catchment systems for drinking purposes, a condition will require that the applicants provide bottled drinking water to guests.
-According to the Department of Health, the existing cesspool system can continue to be utilized for the proposed use so long as it serves up to five bedrooms only.
-Upon enlarging the dwelling to six bedrooms, the applicants will need to install an additional individual wastewater system to accommodate wastewater flows for the proposed use.
+However, since the Department of Health does not support the use of private rain catchment systems for drinking purposes, a condition will require that the applicant provide bottled drinking water to guests.
+Wastewater from the existing dwelling is currently disposed of into a septic wastewater system.

 The property is situated within an area designated as Flood Zone X, an area determined to be outside the 500-year flood plain.
-Electricity and telephone are available to the property and police and fire services are available nearby in Pahoa.
-A condition of approval will be included to require the applicants meet all applicable County, State and Federal laws, rules, regulations and requirements. - (D) Unusual conditions, trends, and needs have arisen since district boundaries and regulations were established.
+Electricity and telephone are available to the property and police and fire services are available nearby in Pāhoa.
+A condition of approval will be included to require the applicant meet all applicable County, State and Federal laws, rules, regulations and requirements.

+(D) Unusual conditions, trends, and needs have arisen since district boundaries and regulations were established.
 In the 1960's and 1970's, the State's agricultural district boundaries and regulations were established and subsequently amended pursuant to HRS Chapter 205.
 The State Land Use Commission was created in 1961, and interim regulations and temporary district boundaries became effective in 1962.
 Subsequently, the regulations and Land Use District Boundaries became effective in August of 1964.
 Many of the subdivisions in Puna that were created during this time on agricultural-zoned land have been transitioning to residential uses.
-Although the property and surrounding areas are designated for agricultural uses by both State and County land use laws, through the issuance of a Special Permit, various "non-agricultural" services may be allowed. - (E) The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
-The property is situated on soil that is unclassified by the Department of Agriculture's ALISH Map, and is classified as "E" or "Very Poor"
+Although the property and surrounding areas are designated for agricultural uses by both State and County land use laws, through the issuance of a Special Permit, various "non-agricultural" services may be allowed.

-by the Land Study Bureau's Overall Master Productivity Rating.
-The properties soil type is pāhoehoe lava which has no soil covering and is typically bare of vegetation except for mosses and lichens.
-The proposed request will be conducted entirely within an existing dwelling and therefore will not diminish or foreclose future agricultural opportunities.
+(E) The land upon which the proposed use is sought is unsuited for the uses permitted within the district.
+The property is situated on soil that is unclassified by the Department of Agriculture's ALISH Map, and is classified as "E" or "Very Poor" by the Land Study Bureau's Overall Master Productivity Rating.
+The proposed request will be conducted entirely within an existing dwelling and existing structures on a property that has been significantly developed as a home site, with limited opportunity for potential agricultural use.